AshokThangavel/FSLog/README.md

+## FSLog
+The FHIR server in InterSystems IRIS stores its internal log messages in a global called `^FSLOG`.

+A CSP log viewer page lets you see the contents of this global in a readable, web-based format.
 ## Prerequisites
 FHIR Namespace should be used for this log
 Internal FSLOG log should be enabled.
 Refer more details about the log in https://docs.intersystems.com/irisforhealth20232/csp/docbook/Doc.View.cls?KEY=HXFHIR_server_debugMaintain#HXFHIR_server_debug_log